 The majority of WiFi routers do not support this protocol, so an additional step is needed to make it work properly.

 With that being said, we need some good news.
-Here it is, we have a brief explanation of the most common ways to set up your additional WiF router with Sky.
+Here it is, we have a brief explanation of the most common ways to set up your additional WiF router with your Sky router.

 Sky Hub Modem Only